 Veterinary Technician Program

-The Veterinary Technician program is an intensive, physically and academically challenging, full-time, 2 year program.
-The program includes clinical practicums designed to give students practical “hands-on” experience to build on the skills learned in the
+The Veterinary Technician Program is an intensive, physically and academically challenging, full-time, 2 year program.
+The program includes clinical practicums designed to give students practical “hands-on” experience to build on the skills learned in the classroom.

 Upon successful completion of the program, students are awarded a Veterinary Technician Associate of Applied Science degree and are eligible to take the National Veterinary Technician Examination (VTNE) to become a Certified Veterinary Technician.